 The process of having your flat professionally cleaned before you move out for the new tenants is called end of tenancy cleaning or move out cleaning.
 There are lots of cleaning companies that specialise in just this as the market in London alone is massive.

 Beware of companies offering cheap end of tenancy cleaning and this can often lead to a big headache further down the line ad deposit deductions when the cleaning is not carried out to a high standard.

 The average cost for a 2 bed flat in London can vary from £120 to £240.
 The price you pay depends on a number of factors but the main one is the size of the property.
 Lots of cleaning companies use the size of the property, namely the number of bedrooms, to build out a price matrix.
 Additional cleaning services, such as carpet cleaning (view our guide on what to pay for carpet cleaning in London), will increase the price.
 Always check your tenancy agreement as this often stipulates whether or not you need to clean the carpets before you move out.

 |Property Type||End of Tenancy Cleaning||End of tenancy cleaning|

 + 40% OFF Deep carpet cleaning

 |Rank||UK Cities||Average Price|

 Unfortunately price isn’t always a good indication of quality.
-When you are researching prices you should consider the following five things:
+When you are researching prices you should consider the following things:

 - Is the company a professional cleaning company?
 You DON’T want to use regular house cleaners who specialise in domestic lighter cleaning.
 They often don’t have the expertise, equipment and chemicals to do a full professional end of tenancy.